stringiest/docker_images/README.md

-# docker_images
+# Docker Images
-Collection of Docker images
+Collection of Dockerfiles for various ruby images.